chemicallang/.github/profile/README.md

 Meet the most flexible and easy programming language, which compiles directly to machine code and is very performant.

-This organization contains only docs, proposals and other stuff related to Chemical Programming Language but not the Chemical Compiler.
+This organization contains only docs, proposals, official libraries and other stuff related to Chemical Programming Language but not the Chemical Compiler's source code, that's present in Qinetik's Oragnization.